 ITB 20.2 (c) Not Applicable.
 ITB 20.3 Not Applicable.
 ITB 20.4 Not Applicable.
-ITB 21.1 The deadline for submission of bids shall be: Date: May 9, 2023 Time: 2:00 p.m.
-(GMT-5) ITB 21.2 Late bids will be automatically rejected by the GOJEP Portal.
-ITB 23.3 ITB 23.
-2 is amended to read as follows: Notices for withdrawal, substitution or modification of bids shall be executed via the GOJEP Portal no later than the time and date specified in ITB 21.1 of the BDS E. Bid Opening and Evaluation ITB 24.1 The Bid opening shall take place at: The bid opening shall take place via the GOJEP electronic portal on May 9, 2023, at 2:15 pm.
-(GMT-5) A copy of the bid opening report will be forwarded to all bidders who submitted a bid ITB 27.1 (e) The paragraph 27.1 (e) is substituted with the following: (e) The Bidder shall not furnish drawings, diagrams, sketches, schemes, calculations and a technical proposal.
+ITB 21.1 The deadline for submission of bids shall be Date: Thursday, May 25, 2023 Time: 2:00 p.m.
+(GMT-5) E. Bid Opening and Evaluation ITB 24.1 The Bid opening shall take place at: www.gojep.gov.jm ITB 27.1 (e) The paragraph 27.1 (e) is substituted with the following: (e) The Bidder shall not furnish drawings, diagrams, sketches, schemes, calculations and a technical proposal.
 ITB 28.2 Not Applicable.
 ITB 33.1 The evaluation shall not use the Best and Final Offer (BAFO) method.
 ITB 33.2 The final award shall not use Negotiations.
-ITB 33.4 Not Applicable.
-F. Award of Contract ITB 40.1 The successful Bidder shall submit the Beneficial Ownership Disclosure Form specified in Section IX "Contract Forms".

-ITB 41.1 The Standard Form of Performance Security acceptable to the Employer shall be Bank Guarantee.
+ITB 33.4 Independent Probity Assurance Authority: Not Applicable.
+F. Award of Contract ITB 40 The Standstill Period shall be ten (10) Business Days.
+ITB 40.1 The successful Bidder shall submit the Beneficial Ownership Disclosure Form specified in Section IX "Contract Forms".
+ITB 41.1 The Standard Form of Performance Security acceptable to the Employe shall be Bank Guarantee.
 A Bank Guarantee shall be unconditional (on demand) (see Section IX: Contract Forms).
-ITB 42.1 The Advance Payments shall be: 10 % of the Contract Price paid to the Contractor no later than within 10 days as of the signing of contract upon submission of a bank Guarantee for Advance Payment Form 9.
-See Section X - Contract Forms).
-ITB 43.1 The Technical Adjudicator proposed by the Employer is [indicate the name and address] The hourly fees for this Technical Adjudicator shall be [indicate the amount and the currency].
-The personal data of this Technical Adjudicator are the following: [Provide the relevant information, such as education, experience, age, nationality and current position; attach additional pages if necessary].
-The Authority who shall appoint the Technical Adjudicator when there is no agreement is [indicate the full complete name and address] ITB 44.1 The procedures for making a Procurement-related Complaint are detailed in the Procurement Policies for Goods and Works financed by the Inter- American Development Bank GN-2349-15.
+ITB 42.1 The Advance Payments shall be: • 10 % of the Contract Price paid to the Contractor no later than within 10 days as of the Signing of contract.

+ITB 43.1 The Technical Adjudicator will be proposed at contract signature.
+The Authority who shall appoint the Technical Adjudicator when there is no agreement will be appointed at contract signing.
+ITB 44.1 The procedures for making a Procurement-related Complaint are detailed in the Procurement Policies for Goods and Works financed by the Inter- American Development Bank GN-2349-15.
 If a Bidder wishes to make a Procurement-related Complaint, the Bidder should submit its complaint following these procedures, in writing (by the quickest means available, that is email), to: For the attention: Title/position: Chief Technical Director, Programme Implementation Employer: Ministry of Science, Energy and Technology Email address: procurement@mset.gov.jm